qfpl/elm-workshop/README.md

   - src/index.html : The html file that is the basis of our SPA
   - src/app.scss : A premade sass stylesheet for the app
   - src/index.js : The javascript
-  - src/Main.elm : The main elm entrypoint
+  - src/Main.elm : The main elm entrypoint.
+This is what you'll be editing for the first exercise!
   - src/fonts : Some gratuitous fonts for the app

+- dissidence/ : This submodule is my fully finished version of the app.
+Go hunting in there for hints or just explore and tinker with it it if you prefer that to doing the workshop.
+- answers/exN : These directories contain the code as of that exercise for you to peek at if you are confused about something or need a clue.

+### Stuff that we'll use later

 - api/Generated/Api.elm : This is an autogenerated set of backend calls that our app can call.
 It is generated by servant-elm.
 You would only care about servant-elm if you have a backend written in haskell, as it means that your UI and backend routes and types are much more easily kept in sync.
 If you don't have a haskell backend, you'd probably write that file by hand.
 - Stuff that we'll get to later:
   - src/Utils.elm : Some handy functions missing from the core libs
   - src/Route.elm : Route types that we'll use later
   - src/Page.elm : Page Abstraction that we'll use later
   - src/Session.elm : Player session
-- dissidence/ : This submodule is my fully finished version of the app.
-Go hunting in there for hints or just explore and tinker with it it if you prefer that to doing the workshop.
-- prerefactor/ : This is a copy of the app right before the refactor.
-Use this as your "answer" up until the refactoring step.

 ## Elm Basics

+TODO: Add basic outline about elm architecture and terminology that I use in this workshop.

 It's a good idea to learn the basics of elm syntax and ideas. https://guide.elm-lang.org/ is an excellent start.
 You should read the following sections:
 - Core Language